 We store personal data that allows us to provide our services and respond to requests for information about our services.
 This includes, but is not limited to, name, email address, postal address and telephone number.
 We do not share this personal data.

 If you are a client we keep your details for a period of 5 years after the contract ends.
-If you make an enquiry about our services, or provide us with your personal details, we keep your details for one year after the date of the last correspondence/meeting.
+If you make an enquiry about our services, or provide us with your personal details, we keep your details for two years after the date of the last correspondence/meeting.
 We do not issue newsletters or do mass mailings.

 We process personal data of clients to deliver for services to meet Contractual obligations, and under Legitimate interest to answer any questions about work done after a contract has ended.
 We process personal data to respond to requests about our services and provide quotes on the basis of Legitimate Interest.